vvvv/The-Gray-Book/reference/extending/contributing.md

 Packages found in a package-repository path will show up among `Dependencies > VL Nugets` like any other nuget you installed.
 So you can simply reference them in any .vl document and work on them.
 Note though that some packages may have a c# solution that would need to be built before the package works!

-By default source-packages are compiled, meaning you cannot edit them in vvvv.
+By default [source-packages are read-only](../language/compilation.md#read-only-packages), meaning you cannot edit them in vvvv.
 In order to be able to edit individual packages you have to specify them as editable packages via [commandline argument](../hde/commandline-arguments.md), like:

 <pre>
 --editable-packages VL.Audio;VL.Devices*"